What's beneath Venus's clouds?

 Venus (right) and the Moon (left) just before sunrise.

 Like Mercury, but unlike Earth, Venus does not have a moon.

 - greenhouse effect : The trapping of heat in the atmosphere by greenhouse gases, such as carbon dioxide and methane.

 - Venus : The second planet from the Sun and Earth's closest neighbor.

 - Venus has a very thick, toxic atmosphere.

 - Venus has lot of carbon dioxide in the atmosphere.
-The atmosphere has a very strong greenhouse effect and therefore traps a lot of heat.
+The atmosphere has very strong greenhouse effect and so is very hot.

 - Venus has fewer impact craters than Mercury or the Moon.
 Venus has a lot of volcanoes, including some very large ones.